MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 **Corrupted Light**

 : Looks similar to a Taken Blight.
-When activated, prints a text log and then roughly three seconds afterwards, kills all Guardians not under the effect of an Immortality buff.
+When activated, prints a text log and then roughly three seconds afterwards, deals roughly 300 damage to all Guardians not under the effect of an Immortality buff.
 If detonated while Oryx is channeling Doxology, he becomes vulnerable for five seconds per bomb resolved during the channel.
 Can be eaten by any Hive Knight, empowering them and removing it from the field.
 Despawns upon entering final stand.

 **Dome**

-: The thunderdome / Darkness Sphere / "this has no name given to the player" is active while the Shade of Oryx is alive.
+: The thunderdome / Darkness sphere / "this has no name given to the player" is active while the Shade of Oryx is alive.
 This always appears in front of Oryx at the end of a phase, should he choose to use it.
 If any Taken Thrall touch it, they teleport inside the dome.
 Supposedly, touching the outside of the dome is instant death.
 All players inside are teleported out when the Shade dies.
 Players are periodically teleported inside while the dome is active.

 ### Statuses